 Employee engagement is a hot topic right now.
 We decided to do some research on employee engagement as it relates to professional development.
 We found that professional development is extremely important to employees but that many of them don't feel that their development is important to the people managing them.

-Many companies are working hard to set up learning and development programs.
+Private companies as well as government agencies are working hard to engage employees.
+Many of them are working to do this through their learning and development programs.
 Yet, in some cases there is a disconnect.
 Learning and development programs are in place, but employees are not engaging with these opportunities.
 We have come up with four common reasons why employees might not be engaging with the development opportunities their workplaces are providing.

 1. Employees don’t understand the benefits.